Skip to main content

 CLI Usage

 generate_report.py can also be run directly.
-The supported options are:
+Supported options:

-# Generate a report from today's file (required argument: --env)
+# Generate report from today's file (required argument: --env)

 python3 generate_report.py --env prod

-# Use a file for a specific date
+# Use the file for a specific date

 python3 generate_report.py --env prod --date 20260421